EXSyst/recent-projects/README.md

 Customization
 -------------
 You can put a PNG image named `.project-tile.png` at a project's root, and the package will display it instead of the default icon.

+There is a setting if you prefer a text-only list.